 Research

-Metabolites, the chemical entities that are transformed during metabolism, provide a functional readout of cellular biochemistry.
-With mass spectrometry-based metabolomics technologies, thousands of metabolites can be quantitatively measured from minimal amounts of biological material, which has thereby enabled systems-level analyses.
-By performing global metabolite profiling, new discoveries linking cellular pathways to biological mechanism are being revealed and shaping our understanding of cell biology, physiology and medicine.
-Although relatively new compared with its genomic and proteomic predecessors, research in metabolomics has already led to the discovery of biomarkers for disease diagnosis, fundamental insights into cellular biochemistry and clues related to disease pathogenesis.
+Metabolites, the small molecules generated and transformed during metabolism, provide a direct functional readout of cellular biochemistry.
+Mass spectrometry–based metabolomics enables the quantitative measurement of thousands of metabolites from minimal amounts of biological material, thereby supporting systems-level analyses.
+Through global metabolomic profiling, emerging discoveries are linking cellular pathways to biological mechanisms and reshaping our understanding of cell biology, physiology, and medicine.
+Although metabolomics is a relatively young field compared with genomics and proteomics, it has already delivered clinically relevant biomarkers for disease diagnosis, fundamental insights into cellular biochemistry, and important clues to disease pathogenesis.

-The research of Dr. Zhu group focuses on the development of mass spectrometry-based metabolomics and lipidomics technologies, and their applications in investigating the mechanisms of aging and aging-dependent diseases.
-In the past years, the major academic achievements include the following aspects.
+The research of Dr. Zhu’s group focuses on the development of mass spectrometry–based metabolomics and lipidomics technologies and their applications in elucidating the mechanisms of aging and aging-related diseases.
+In recent years, the group’s major academic achievements can be summarized as follows.

 Stable-isotope tracing metabolomics allows to unravel metabolic activity quantitatively by measuring the isotopically labeled metabolites, but has been largely restricted by coverage.
 To address this challenge, we have developed a technology, termed MetTracer, leveraging the advantages of untargeted metabolite annotation and targeted extraction to trace the isotope labeled metabolites in complex matrices globally (Nature Commun., 2022b).
 In addtion, using mass spectrometry-resolved stable-isotope tracing metabolomics, we develop an isotopologue similarity networking strategy, namely IsoNet, to effectively deduce previously unknown metabolites and related metabolic reactions (Nature Commun., 2025a).